 Local Development Server

 Develop your app locally with the CLI development server.
-No account needed, no setup required—just start building.
+No hosted account is required.

 Quick start

-Make sure you’ve installed the CLI, then run:
+Make sure you have installed the CLI, then start the local server:

 backend server

-Your local StaticBackend API is now running at http://localhost:8099
+The local StaticBackend API is now running at http://localhost:8099.

 What you can do